branst/AWS-Monitoring-Telegram-Bot/README.md

 #### Notes

-If you try to contact the Bot from an unauthorized chat it will not allow us to retrieve the information.
+If you try to contact the Bot from an unauthorized chat it will not allow you to retrieve the information.

 ![Lambda Auth](img/014_lambda_bot_auth.png?raw=true "Lambda Auth")